 What is Medicare Supplement or "MEDIGAP" Insurance?

-Simply put, Medicare Supplements are standardized to be the same between companies.
-This means that a plan G is a plan G, no matter where you purchase it.
+Medicare Supplements are standardized to be the same between companies.
+This means that a Plan G is a Plan G, no matter where you purchase it.
 It is almost akin to buying a brand-name product at a grocery store; it does not matter which grocery store you go to, you still will be purchasing the same brand name product.
 The only difference is that you will pay a different price dependent on where it was purchased!

-With plan F no longer available, Plan G is now the most comprehensive option.
-The Plan G requires meeting the Part B deductible ($203 for 2021), and then any covered service that Medicare does not pay in full is paid by the plan G. Simply put, once the part B deductible is met the plan becomes fully comprehensive.
-Although plan G does require the responsibility of the $203 deductible once each year, the annual savings in comparison to the plan F far surpass the deductible cost.
-For clients that are looking for the most comprehensive, but most cost beneficial plan, Plan G is the answer.
+Plan G requires meeting the Part B deductible ($233 for 2022), and then any covered service that Medicare does not pay in full is paid by the Plan G. For clients that are looking for the most comprehensive service and bang for their buck, Plan G is the answer.

-Plan N is similar to plan G, but requires up to a $20 copay at the physician and up to a 50$ copay at the ER, and does not cover part B excess charges.
-For those that do not use provider services often, this can be of a great savings - some plan N premiums fall up to 30$ a month less than the plan G. If you are not using the doctor every month, this can create a savings.
+Plan N is similar to plan G, but requires up to a $20 copay at the physician and up to a $50 copay at the ER, and does not cover Part B excess charges.
+For those that do not use provider services often, this can be of a great savings.
+Some Plan N premiums fall up to $30 a month less than the Plan G. If you are not using the doctor every month, this can create significant savings.
 For those frequent fliers, or those using specialists that may charge excess, this may not be the right choice.

 Plan D is the only supplement offered to those on Medicare under 65 due to disability.
 It does offer comprehensive benefits, minus coverage of the part B excess and Part B deductible.
 The premium is comparable to the plan G, but can increase at different rates.
 For those beneficiaries who started Medicare prior to 2020, the plan C disability supplement is also available.
 For a comparatively higher premium, the plan C covers each gap within original Medicare except the Part B Excess.
 Those over 65 can still purchase these plans, but it may not be cost beneficial.